Billionaire Burkle's son found dead at Beverly Hills home - WHIZ News

 The Beverly Hills Police Department said in a statement that police and fire personnel responded at 7:26 p.m.
 Monday to a report of an unconscious man at a residence and determined he was dead.

-The death investigation was referred to the Los Angeles County coroner’s office, according to the police statement, which did not identify the man.
+The death investigation was referred to the county coroner’s office, according to the police statement, which did not identify the man.

 “Andrew Charles Burkle (DOB: 10/27/93) was found unresponsive in his Beverly Hills home on Jan.
 6,” the coroner’s office statement said.
 “Authorities were called and Burkle was pronounced dead at the scene at 19:31 hours.
 An examination is pending.”

-In addition to his father, Burkle is survived by his mother and two siblings.
+In addition to his father, Andrew Burkle is survived by his mother, Janet Duitson; a sister, Carrie Harr, and a brother, John Burkle.